Lufthansa expects massive short-haul cancellations Friday on strike

-BERLIN (Reuters) - German carrier Lufthansa (LHAG.DE) expects it will have to cancel most of its short-haul flights on Friday afternoon and evening due to a strike called by cabin crew staff.
+BERLIN, Nov 6 (Reuters) - German carrier Lufthansa expects it will have to cancel most of its short-haul flights on Friday afternoon and evening due to a strike called by cabin crew staff.

 The carrier said it expects to carry out at least eight long-haul flights from its Frankfurt hub.